gadget1999/Kobo-Weather-Dashboard/README.md

-# Kobo-Weather-Station
+# Kobo-Weather-Dashboard
-Turn an old Kobo e-Reader into a 1.5-watts Linux server and always-on e-ink weather station.
+Turn an old Kobo e-Reader into a 1.5-watts Linux server and always-on e-ink weather dashboard.
 This guide walks you through the steps to configure and running a script that displays weather images on the screen.

 ![Sample Kobo weather station photo](Kobo_Weather_Station.jpg)